duo-labs/cloudmapper/README.md

 ## Installation

-You will need `jq` (https://stedolan.github.io/jq/) and the library `pyjq` (https://github.com/doloopwhile/pyjq) which require some additional tools installed.
+You will need `jq` (https://stedolan.github.io/jq/), `pip`, and the library `pyjq` (https://github.com/doloopwhile/pyjq), which require some additional tools installed.

 On macOS: